 - For boxes: big and small boxes are good storage items.
 You can put in your children’s’ toys inside a box instead of a high stacking cabinet.

 You can even sell these materials to junk shops.
 Where they are bought by grams.
-There are also some centers which collect plastic to turn it into a plastic brick for industrial constructions.
+There are also some centers that collect plastic to turn it into a plastic brick for industrial constructions.
 Donate or sell, if you think you don’t have time to recycle.
+Waste selling is also a good way to live zero waste.

 5. Making your own compost pit.

 Making a compost pit is one of the best ways to maximize the wastes we have at home.
 Not all homes can have large open spaces such as terraces or verandas.
-This is perfect for those homes who cooks a lot and loves gardening.
+This is perfect for those homes who cook a lot and loves gardening.
 Compost pit is a specialized box of soil where we trash our kitchen rubbish.
 It produces fertilized soil perfect for gardening.
 If you live in a flat or condominium, it is not a problem.
 All you need is a specialized box, which you could put into your terraces as a compost pit.
 Though most of the HBD flats don’t have terraces, you can still do this practice.
 All you need is a secure box with a cover to be placed in your storage area which you can bring out every once in a while.
+To start living zero waste, you should learn how to maximise the wastes you generate at home.

 Creating a zero waste home is not accomplished overnight.
 All you need is the heart and mind to follow the zero-waste living rule.
 Total dedication and the will to change your lifestyle are the keys to making this possible.
 All of the tips are easy to follow, but without your total commitment to this cause, your project will inevitably fail.